 Ashlar chamfered

-In this masonry 2.5 cm, chisel drafting around the face, not leff plane but it chamfer or bevel at an angle of 45° with the help of a chisel.
+In this masonry 2.5 cm, chisel drafting around the face, not left plane but it chamfers or bevels at an angle of 45° with the help of a chisel.

 Another chisel drafting about 10 mm to 12 mm wide again develops around the perimeter inside the chamfered drafting.

 The remaining enclosed space is left as such.
-However, a projection of more than 8 cm removes with the help of hammers.
+However, a projection of more than 8 cm is removed with the help of hammers.

 Ashlar block in the course

-This masonry is intermediate between rubble masonry or ashlar masonry.
+This masonry is intermediate between rubble masonry and ashlar masonry.

-The faces of each stone hammer dress and the height of blocks keep the same in any course, though it is not necessary to keep uniform height for all the courses.
+The faces of each stone hammer dress and the height of the blocks remain the same in any course, though it is not necessary to keep a uniform height for all the courses.

-This type of masonry adopts in heavy works such as retaining walls bridges etc.
+This type of masonry is adopted in heavy works such as retaining walls bridges etc.

 Ashlar Facing

-This facing masonry provides along with brick or concrete block masonry to give a better appearance.
+This facing masonry is provided along with brick or concrete block masonry to give a better appearance.

 The sides and bed of each block are properly dressed to make the truck shape.